GM In-Depth

 Department for Environment Food and Rural Affairs (responsible for GM releases)

-- http://www.defra.gov.uk/environment/quality/gm/
+- https://www.gov.uk/government/policies/making-the-food-and-farming-industry-more-competitive-while-protecting-the-environment/supporting-pages/genetic-modification

 - Farm Scale Trials of GM crops